SAP Analytics Cloud: Live Smart Predict with SAP HANA

 If you do see any errors during installation, it is easiest to correct these uninstall and re-install with rpm commands similar to the following.

 ## Query for scc package rpm -qa |grep scc ## Erase / Uninstall rpm -e com.sap.scc-ui-2.12.1-5.x86_64 ## Install Package rpm -ivh ./com.sap.scc-ui-2.12.1-5.x86_64.rpm

 The SAP Cloud Connector (scc_daemon) can be controlled with the systemctl commands.

 4. Configure the SAP Cloud Connector

-The default username password is Administrator / manage, this will be changed on first login.
+The default SCC username password is Administrator / manage, this will be changed on first login.

-Once the Subaccount is defined, we add a “Cloud To On-Premise” connection
+With the Subaccount is defined, you add a “Cloud To On-Premise” connection

 The wizard guides us, mapping the internal physical host to a virtual host

 You should see the mapping is added and the host is reachable.